 This first comment is from our series on Why the Tourette Syndrome Association Should Be Investigated I am truly thankful for finding Sheila Rogers on the internet after taking my son to doctors for years […]

-This is the final article in a series that has documented the Tourette Syndrome Association’s (TSA) failure to determine the cause of Tourette syndrome and find safe, effective treatments for symptoms.
-The question now is: […]
+Sheila Rogers DeMare, Director Association for Comprehensive NeuroTherapy This is the final article in a series that has documented the Tourette Association of America’s (TAA) failure to determine the cause of Tourette syndrome and find […]

-The TSA has censored and controlled the media message, making it difficult for families and physicians to learn of integrative and natural approaches to Tourette syndrome.
-Producers of two documentaries on Tourette syndrome and a […]
+Sheila Rogers DeMare, Director Association for Comprehensive NeuroTherapy The TAA/TSA has censored and controlled the media message, making it difficult for families and physicians to learn of integrative and natural approaches to Tourette syndrome.
+Producers […]

-The TSA has failed to alert the public and medical community that environmental triggers can worsen Tourette syndrome symptoms.
+Sheila Rogers DeMare, Director Association for Comprehensive NeuroTherapy The TAA/TSA has failed to alert the public and medical community that environmental triggers can worsen Tourette syndrome symptoms.
 Their negligence is indefensible.
-Triggers are factors that can cause or aggravate symptoms.
-A classic example, […]
+Triggers are factors that […]